lupyuen/lupyuen.github.io/src/dashboard.md

 Nope!
 Grafana Dashboard was running on a (macOS) __Home Computer__.
 Thus if we're overseas for [__Marathon Races__](TODO) and there's a Home Power Outage...
 NuttX Dashboard goes down and never recovers!

-Today, let's migrate NuttX Dashboard to __Google Cloud VM__.
+Today, let's migrate NuttX Dashboard from our Home Computer to __Google Cloud VM__.
 It will cost more, and we don't have the Hosting Budget.
 But at least NuttX Dashboard will continue running when the lights go poof.

 _What if we prefer another cloud?
 Or our own machine?_